-The personnel for installation, commissioning, diagnostics and maintenance must fulfil the following requirements:
+The personnel for installation, commissioning, diagnostics and maintenance must fulfill the following requirements:

-- Trained, qualified specialists: must have a relevant qualification for this specific function and task - Are authorized by the plant owner or operator - Are familiar with federal or national regulations - Before beginning work, the specialist staff must have read and understood the instructions in the Operating Instructions and supplementary documentation as well as in the certificates (depending on the application) - Following instructions and basic conditions
+- Trained, qualified specialists: must have a relevant qualification for this specific function and task. - Are authorized by the plant owner/operator. - Are familiar with federal/national regulations. - Before starting work, read and understand the instructions in the manual and supplementary documentation as well as the certificates (depending on the application). - Follow instructions and comply with basic conditions.